ai-cam/ai-cam.github.io/_events/ai-house-davos-ai-for-public-benefit-bridging-technology-and-society.md

 This panel brings together international voices to explore this critical challenge: how can we ensure AI serves science, citizens, and society?
 Drawing on insights from recent public dialogues and real-world experiences, we'll examine what people expect from AI, the barriers to achieving this, and how to build innovation ecosystems that prioritize public benefit.

-**S﻿peakers: J**essica Montgomery, Neil Lawrence, Godliver Owogomugisha and Vilas Dhar
+**S﻿peakers:** Jessica Montgomery, Neil Lawrence, Godliver Owogomugisha and Vilas Dhar